 Experience the museums up-close and personal on a tour with your own private guide.
 Museum guests with 14 or fewer people in their party can add a private tour to any admission ticket with advance reservations.
 Private tours are offered hourly with the first tour beginning at 9:30 a.m. and the last tour beginning at 2:30 p.m.

-Premium themes can be added to private tours and adult guided tours at Jamestown Settlement and the Yorktown Victory Center.
+Premium themes can be added to private tours and adult guided tours at Jamestown Settlement and the American Revolution Museum at Yorktown.
 Now you can experience the 17th and 18th centuries firsthand with your own private guide for parties of 14 or fewer people.

 Allow extra time to view the museum films and shop in museum stores.

 Jamestown Settlement Private ToursProgram length – 2 1/2 hours